oasis-tcs/openc2-ap-pf/oc2pf.md

 * MAY respond with the 500 status code

 ### 2.3.2 Deny
 'Deny' can be treated as the mathematical complement to 'allow'.
-With the exception of the additional 'drop_process' Actuator-Argument, the Targets, Specifiers, Options and corresponding Responses are identical to the six 'allow' Commands.
+With the exception of the additional 'drop_process' Actuator-Argument, the Targets, Specifiers, Arguments and corresponding Responses are identical to the six 'allow' Commands.
 Table 2.3-2 summarizes the Command Arguments that apply to all of the Commands consisting of the 'deny' Action and valid Target types.

 Upon receipt of a 'deny [target]' Command with an Argument that is not supported by the Actuator, PF Consumers:

 * MUST NOT respond with OK/200
 * SHOULD respond with the 501 status code
-* SHOULD respond with 'Option not supported' in the status text
+* SHOULD respond with 'Argument not supported' in the status text
 * MAY respond with the 500 status code

 OpenC2 Producers that send 'deny target' Commands and support the 'delete pf:rule_number' Command: